 The Black Arts Toneworks Coven is the latest dual pedal design.

 Controlling the Pharaoh and Black Forest sides with a switch alters the order of the gain flow.

 The Coven gives you a complete range of overdrive base sounds.
-For instance, sounds ranging from subtle boost, using the dialled back side of the the Black Forest, to the full on Pharaoh fuzz.
+For instance, sounds ranging from subtle boost, using the dialed back side of the Black Forest, to the full-on Pharaoh fuzz.

-The overdrive side of the pedal has gain, low, high and volume knob controls and work as you would imagine.
+The overdrive side of the pedal has gain, low, high, and volume knob controls and works as you would imagine.

 The GE mode generates fuzz by clipping the signal using germanium diodes and this gives the classic fuzz style sounds from the sixties.

 This is because germanium was used in semiconductors when they were first invented.
 They were subsequently replaced by silicon because they were “better”.